ICI3D/ICI3D.github.io/daidd/appinfo.md

 longtitle: Clinic on Dynamical Approaches to Infectious Disease Data
 tab: DAIDD
 alerttype: warning
-alertmsg: The eleventh annual <strong>Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD)</strong> will be held on 10-16 December.
+alertmsg: The twelfth annual <strong>Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD)</strong> will be held on 10-16 December.
 The deadline for receipt of applications is <strong>20 October</strong>.
 applink: ./apply
 ---

-The International Clinics on Infectious Disease Dynamics and Data (ICI3D) Program invites applications to the eleventh annual Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD).
+The International Clinics on Infectious Disease Dynamics and Data (ICI3D) Program invites applications to the twelfth annual Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD).
 This 1-week intensive modeling clinic will provide an introduction to dynamical models used in the study of infectious disease dynamics.
 The Clinic will